Best Careers for Women: Unconventional Jobs That Pay Well

-Some of the best high-paying jobs for women are in the fields of health and dental care, education, animal care, law, and business.
+Some of the best careers for women are in the fields of health and dental care, education, animal care, law, and business.
 In fact, a 2015 study found that the top five female-dominated jobs in the U.S. were secretaries and administrative assistants, childcare workers, receptionists and information clerks, teacher assistants, and registered nurses.1 And in 2014, nearly 40 percent of the female workforce was employed in traditional female roles like nursing, social work, and teaching.2

-You may have never considered pursuing a career in one of the abovementioned fields.
+You may have never considered pursuing a career in one of the above-mentioned fields.
 Maybe you have been encouraged to assume a more traditional career.
 Or maybe you hear people talk about things like the glass ceiling and the gender gap and feel like traditional careers are your only option.
-The reality is that as a determined woman in the 21st century, you could achieve success in any occupational field that you choose, traditional or not.
+The reality is that as a determined woman in the 21st century, you could achieve success in any occupational field that you choose, traditional or not

 The Non-Traditional Career Paths Worth Considering

 A growing number of women are joining the architecture and engineering fields.
-In fact, a 2015 study of the architecture field found that 38 percent of Intern Development Program (IDP) completions and 35 percent of Architect Registration Examination (ARE) completions were by women, which were both increases from the previous year.6 And in recent years, several women have received prestigious industry awards and recognition for their work and contributions to their respective fields.
+In fact, a 2015 study of the architecture field found that 38 percent of Intern Development Program (IDP) completions and 35 percent of Architect Registration Examination (ARE) completions were by women, which were both increases from the previous year.5 And in recent years, several women have received prestigious industry awards and recognition for their work and contributions to their respective fields.

 - 16.5 percent of civil engineering positions.